Kaltharos/RPGMods/README.md

 - Kits Option: Limited Uses.
 (On hold)
 - More optimization!
 It never hurts to optimize!
-- Add ban command with duration.
-(On hold)
 - Explore team/alliance in VRising.
 (On hold)
 - Hook into whatever system possible to add a tag to player names.
 (On hold)
 - More dynamic events